mxagar/spark_big_data_guide/02_Spark/README.md

 # NOTE: It is also possible to convert a Pandas dataframe into a Spark SQL Dataframe,
 # shown later
 flights_df = session.read.csv("../data/flights_small.csv", header=True, inferSchema=True)
+# In this case, we're runnig Spark locally and use a local dataset
+# but we could also use a URL and another format like JSON: "hdfs://ec2-path/my_file.json"
+#   path = "../data/sparkify_log_small.json"
+#   flights_df = session.read.json(path)

 # Register the DataFrame as a temporary view.
 # This allows us to query the data using SQL-like syntax in the used session.